mopidy/mopidy/docs/clients/mpd.rst

 - Searching for "foo" did nothing.
 No request was sent to the server.

-- Once, I managed to get a list of stored playlists in the "Search" tab, but I never managed to reproduce this.
-Opening the stored playlists doesn't work, because Mopidy haven't implemented ``lsinfo "Playlist name"`` (see :issue:`193`).

 - Droid MPD client does not support single mode or consume mode.

 - Not able to complete the test procedure, due to the above problems.